PX4/PX4-user_guide/en/companion_computer/holybro_pixhawk_rpi_cm4_baseboard.md

 ## Installing the RPi CM4 Companion

-This section shows how to install/attach a Raspberry Pi CM4 to the baseboard.
+This section shows how to install/attach an RPi CM4 to the baseboard.

 ![Image showing separate baseboard, baseboard cover, RPi, Flight controller, screws](../../assets/companion_computer/holybro_pixhawk_rpi_cm4_baseboard/baseboard_disassembled.jpg)

-To install the Raspberry Pi CM4 companion computer:
+To install the RPi CM4 companion computer:

 1. Disconnect the `FAN` wiring.